rohanAdhikari1/NepalIDatePHP/README.md

 # NepaliDate

-A PHP Composer package for handling **Nepali Date and Time (Bikram Sambat - BS)** with full support for localization, date manipulation, and formatting.
+A PHP package for handling **Nepali Date and Time (Bikram Sambat - BS)** with full support for localization, date manipulation, and formatting.
 All calculations are based on the **Nepali calendar**, making it perfect for applications targeting Nepali users or systems that operate primarily in BS.

 ---